-“Local government isn’t the place for me” is a phrase I’ve heard many times from the various MSc students I’ve met during my lectures over the past seven years.
+“Local government isn’t the place for me” is a phrase I’ve heard many times from the various Masters students I’ve met during my lectures over the years.
 Yet, when you take the time to help them understand a bit more about the sector, they become excited and up for joining.

 Which is why I was interested to read a piece in the 4 August edition of the Local Government Chronicle where Jane Robinson (Gateshead Council’s outgoing chief exec) said, “…I think it’s really important we are investing and supporting talented people coming in to the sector and working their way up to senior jobs.”
 All of which got me thinking about the very practical things the sector could be doing to attract a diverse range of talent from among the next generation.